North Texas police officer fired after being charged with murder

 “I can’t be detained,” Price said in response, Simmons wrote.
 Lucas tried to grab Price’s arms and give him orders, then pulled out his Taser and said he would use it if Price did not start following his commands, the Texas Ranger continued.

-Price began to walk away, at which point Lucas tried to use the Taser, which “was not fully effective,” the Texas Ranger wrote.
+Price began to walk away, at which point Lucas tried to use the Taser, which “was not fully effective,” Simmons wrote.

 She then describes Price as approaching Lucas, writing: “While being tased, Price continued to walk toward Officer Lucas.
-Price appeared to reach out and grab the end of Officer Lucas' taser. "
+Price appeared to reach out and grab the end of Officer Lucas’ taser.”

 Lucas then fired his pistol four times, Simmons wrote, hitting Price in the upper torso.
 He was pronounced dead at a hospital.